tjgran01/GunDeathsEDA/docs/writeup/README.md

 `>>>gvt.deadliest`

 This code would return the incident in the dataset with the highest number of fatalities.
 For other attributes and basic states refer to the documentation for the `gunviolence.py` located at `./GunDeathsEDA/docs/README.md`.

+After the ability to generate basic stats about the dataset and information about incidents was generated.
+A cleaned dataset was created which combined the information about gun deaths per state `n_killed`, state population `st_pop`, Giffords law center letter grade `st_letter_rank`, state law strength rank, `st_law_rank`, and whether or not a state had background checks `bg_check`.
+These pieces of information were generated through the `GunViolenceTool()` method `make_population_dataset()`, and stored at `./data/cleaned/gun_d_with_pop.csv` in this repository.

+### Generating Regression Plots.

+All of the the regression plots for this project were generated from the cleaned dataset created based on state populations and gun death rates.
+Although there was information about country and voting districts in the original dataset, which are interesting data and could be used in a more detailed analysis of gun violence in the US, this project decided to look at state by state information due to the fact that gun laws vary primarily by state, and not county.
+There are exceptions to this, such as New York City, which has stricter gun requirements than the rest of the state (https://www.nraila.org/gun-laws/state-gun-laws/new-york/), but these exceptions are not the general rule.

+To generate the regression plots the `regplot()` method from the `seaborn` package was used.
+The plots were then styled and made clearer by custom `matplotlib` code, that would color states differently depending on the severity of the laws, or whether or not the states had background checks.
+Styling involved overriding default colors with a custom color pallet, generating a custom legend, and in some cases labeling particular states in the dataset, so that someone looking at the chart would be able to see where some interesting data points might existed in the `regplot()`.

+The regression plots with custom `matplotlib` styling code in this project are created by calling the `GunViolenceTool().gun_d_regplot_state_rank()` and `GunViolenceTool().gun_d_regplot_bcg()` methods to plot the information about state gun law ranks and whether or not a state required background checks respectively.

+## Results